Wago-Norge/UtilizeVSCodeWagoSDK/README.md

 **Create task.json** <br>
 Select 'Terminal' and 'Configure Tasks' to create [task.json](Json/tasks.json) with shown content <br>
+> Pay attention to the IP address and password of the controller/PFC !
+Change if necesarry <br>
 > The folder '.vscode' is automatically created in current workspace with the newly created task.json file <br>

 **Create launch.json** <br>
 Select 'Run' and 'Add Configuration' to create [launch.json](Json/launch.json) with shown content <br>
 Select 'C++ (GDB/LLDB)' from the installed extension pack (C/C++ extension) <br>
+> Pay attention to the IP address of the controller/PFC !
+Change if necesarry <br>
 > This is only for creating the launch.json file and a "template" <br>

+**Build and debug the application** <br>
+You will now have 3 different build-task.